-Catalog
+The Catalog

-The Catalog is the starting point for convenient work with your photo collection.
-It is available in the Navigator in every section of Zoner Photo Studio.
+The Catalog is the starting point for easy work with your photo collection.
+It is available in the Navigator in every module of Zoner Photo Studio.
 When a folder is added to the Catalog, Zoner starts automatically indexing thumbnails and information for the pictures in that folder.
-This happens in the background while you work.
+This is done in the background while you work.
 While Zoner is indexing, it shows a blue gear wheel in the Navigator's Catalog section.
-To manage indexing, click that wheel and use the items in the menu that appears.
+To manage indexing, click that wheel and then use the items in the menu that appears.